Test and trace across the United Kingdom

 Special guidance for Health Workers

-The Welsh government has guidance, for health and social care staff who are contacts of someone who has tested positive for Covid-19, it outlines a process of local risk assessment and mitigations for employers to apply accordingly.
-The guidance can be viewed in full here.
+The Welsh government has guidance for health and social care staff who are contacts of someone who has tested positive for Covid-19, it outlines a process of local risk assessment and mitigations for employers to apply accordingly.

 The majority of health and social care staff will be able to continue with their usual duties and should use lateral flow tests (LFT) for regular asymptomatic testing.